hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/EnterpriseWanReplicationConfiguration.md

 - `name`: Name for your WAN replication configuration.
 - `snapshot-enabled`: Only valid when used with `WanBatchReplication`.
 When set to `true`, only the latest events (based on key) are selected and sent in a batch.
-- `target-cluster`: Creates a group and its password.
+- `target-cluster`: Configures target cluster's group name and password
 - `replication-impl`: Name of the class implementation for the Enterprise WAN replication.
 - `end-points`: IP addresses of the cluster members for which the Enterprise WAN replication is implemented.